 There are three primary ways to diversify investments.

-- Invest in different types of investments such as common stocks, bonds, and money-market instruments.
+Invest in several different types of investments, such as common stocks, bonds, and money-market instruments.
 The mix of different types of investments is called asset allocation and, according to an article in The Wall Street Journal (10-6-93), it is the most important decision that investors must make.
 The article went on to make the following statements:

 [Y]ou should vary your mix of assets depending on how long you plan to invest.
 The further you are from your investment goal, the more you should have in stocks.
 The closer you get, the more you should lean toward bonds and money-market instruments.
 Bonds and money-market instruments may generate lower returns than stocks.
 But for those who need money in the near future, conservative investments make more sense, because there’s less chance of suffering a devastating short-term loss.